-A shale tennis court was constructed by members of the staff and proved to be of excellent recreational value.
+shale tennis court was constructed by members of the staff and proved to be of excellent tional value.
 A volley ball court was also set up.
-This is in addition to the curling rink that has been in existence for several years.
+This is in addition to the curling rink as been in existence for several years.

-I wish to express my appreciation to the members of the staff for their support and diligence during the past year.
-In particular I wish to thank the Business Manager, Mr. Carl Christianson, for his cooperation at all times.
+wish to express my appreciation to the members of the staff for their support and diligence the past year.
+In particular I wish to thank the Business Manager, Mr. Carlianson, for his cooperation at all times.

-To the Chairman of the Board, to the Chairman of the Clearwater Lake Sanatorium Committee, Mr. R. H. G. Bonnycastle, the Members of the Sanatorium Board, and to the Executive Director, I express my appreciation for their advice and understanding.
+to the Chairman of the Board, to the Chairman of the Clearwater Lake Sanatorium nittee, Mr. R. H. G. Bonnycastle, the Members of the Sanatorium Board, and to the tive Director, I express my appreciation for their advice and understanding.

-The counsel and direction of Dr. E. L. Ross, Medical Director, has assisted tremendously in the smooth functioning of the Institution.
+the counsel and direction of Dr. E. L. Ross, Medical Director, has assisted tremendously smooth functioning of the Institution.

-I appreciate the cordial relationship that exists between ourselves and the superintendents in the sister institutions, and the medical practitioners in the Towns of The Pas, Flin Flon and Swan River.
+appreciate the cordial relationship that exists between ourselves and the superintendents sister institutions, and the medical practitioners in the Towns of The Pas, Flin Flon and River.

-There is close co-operation between this Institution and Hospitals of the Department of Indian Affairs situated in the North.
-This spirit of co-operation is also evident in our dealings with Dr. W. J. Wood, and with Dr. Robert J. Yule, of the Department.
+here is close co-operation between this Institution and Hospitals of the Department of Affairs situated in the North.
+This spirit of co-operation is also evident in our dealings Dr. W. J. Wood, and with Dr. Robert J. Yule, of the Department.

-In closing, our warmest thanks go to the dispensers, doctors, nurses, missionaries, and R.C.M.P. in the Northwest Territories, who are working unceasingly under adverse conditions, to assist us in our efforts to eradicate tuberculosis among those that populate the North.
+closing, our warmest thanks go to the dispensers, doctors, nurses, missionaries, and I.P. in the Northwest Territories, who are working unceasingly under adverse conditions, st us in our efforts to eradicate tuberculosis among those that populate the North.